dann50/Employee-System/README.md

 - PostgreSQL (with Flyway for migrations)
 - Eureka for discovery
 - Swagger for API documentation
-- Asynchronous communication using Kafka.
-When a new employee is created, an event is published to notify other services.
+- Kafka for event streaming.

 ### How to use
 - Prerequisites